 The good news is that because people are asking questions about corporations’ social impact, multiple companies and fund managers are responding.
-Many now publish a Corporate Responsibility Report, which is just another $20 phrase that means companies are self-reporting on their efforts to have a positive impact on the environment, social causes, and culture overall.
+Many now publish a Corporate Responsibility Report, which is just another $20 phrase that means companies are self-reporting on their efforts to have a positive impact on the environment, social causes and culture overall.
 You can look online to find these reports for thousands of companies.

 Should I Invest This Way?

 I can’t tell you whether or not to invest based on your values.
 That’s your call because they’re your values.
 But here’s my stance on investing in general: If you don’t understand it, don’t invest in it.
 If you’re confused about anything, ask questions.
 Make sure you feel comfortable investing in something before you hand over your money.
 If you don’t understand how an investment advisor or fund manager chooses companies to invest in, get clarification.
 It’s your money, so you have the right to know.
-If your advisor gets frustrated or angry, take your business elsewhere and find another investing pro.
+If your advisor gets frustrated or angry, take your business elsewhere and find another investment pro.

 I invest my hard-earned money in stable, long-term investments that consistently perform well over time.
 I spread my investments over four classes of mutual funds—growth, growth and income, aggressive growth, and international.
 If one sector tanks for a while, my funds in the other sectors can help balance things out and keep me moving in the right direction.
 When you invest, you have to think long term and wait patiently for your portfolio to grow over decades, not overnight.